mitchallen/mitchallen/README.md

 ## About Mitch Allen

-Mitch Allen has worked for software companies in Silicon Valley, along Boston's Route 128 and in New York's Silicon Alley.
-He currently works for a robotics company in Massachusetts.
+I have worked for software companies in Silicon Valley, along Boston's Route 128 and in New York's Silicon Alley.
+I currently work for a robotics company in Massachusetts.

 ## Projects